#

 Vampires do exist — in the workplace, that is.
 They bleed your company of customer data, confidential information, and intellectual property (IP) — the lifeblood of any organization.
 These shadowy figures exist in every enterprise and take the form of malicious insiders looking to benefit from the theft of company information, as well as negligent insiders who inadvertently put data, IP, and the entire enterprise at risk.

 While this sounds like a good old-fashioned horror movie, data vampires pose a serious threat.
-Data proves that IP theft has affected even the biggest and most sophisticated companies, as well as the government and private sector.
+Research proves that IP theft has affected even the biggest and most sophisticated companies, the government and defense sectors.
 No one is safe: Every industry has a horrific example to share of falling victim to nation-state espionage.

 It’s important to note that the impact from mistakes is just as dangerous, with human error accounting for 90% of data breaches in the cloud, according to some reports.
 Collaboration tools designed to empower data sharing also have the unintended consequence of making data theft and accidental loss (or sharing) widespread.